 Dramatic soprano, Susan Neves, has been internationally acclaimed in theaters such as the Opera Bastille in Paris, the Metropolitan Opera, Deutsche Oper Berlin, Vienna State Opera, Gran Teatro del Liceu in Barcelona, Monte Carlo, and opera houses throughout Italy including l’Arena di Verona, Bologna, Genoa, Parma, and Cagliari.

-She commands a repertoire of some of the most challenging roles written for soprano, and is a sought-after teacher and coach in New York City and Orlando, Florida.
+She commands a repertoire of some of the most challenging roles written for soprano, and is a sought-after teacher and coach in Orlando, Florida.
 She has also taught at Stetson University and with the Miami Summer Music Festival at Florida International University.
+She is in demand for Master Classes all over the world and specializes in preparing young dramatic sopranos to sing the operas so closely associated with Susan's thirty eight year operatic career.

 Her 2017-2018 season included performing the Overseer in Elektra and covering Gertrude in Hansel and Gretel at the Metropolitan Opera, an All-Verdi Concert for Vero Beach Opera, and a Master Class for her alma mater, Manhattan School of Music.